It’s not really a “theory” at all. It is a social movement, akin to a religion.

 It’s a Religion

 A proper “theory” can be discussed philosophically, and people on different sides of the issue can be civil and cordial with one another and go out for drinks afterwards.
 Not so with the “theory” we’re talking about here.
 Dissent is not tolerated.
-You must recite the canonical dogma, or else you will be shamed, tormented, and excommunicated for your heresy.
+You must recite the canonical dogma, or else you will be shamed, harassed, and excommunicated for your heresy.
 That’s not a philosophy.
 That’s a religion.

 And yet, I received an email from the Principal of one of our local public schools, explaining to me that the movement’s “lens” is being “applied” to the curriculum of the entire History department.
+Structuring public school class curriculum around an extremist political ideology is called indoctrination.
+That’s what’s going on, right now, today.

 And for the past five years, the official Education Caucus Platform of the Democratic Party of Oregon has formally, publicly called for the application of the movement’s ideology to public school education curricula.